 Meadows Farms, Inc. is one of the largest independently owned nursery and garden centers in the country, with twenty-two retail locations, employing over 750 employees, and a landscape facility housing 39 designers and sending out over 70 crews a day.
-A nursery growing operation, cattle company, and a 27-hole public golf course are also under the Meadows Farms umbrella.
+A cattle company is also under the Meadows Farms umbrella.

 Meadows Farms Nurseries is managed from the top down, starting with owner and CEO Bill "The Farmer" Meadows and his wife Betty.
 Their son Jay Meadows heads up the daily operations as President of the company, with a staff of 17 working from the corporate office located in Chantilly, Virginia.
 Decisions are made there and passed down through the Vice Presidents, who also serve as regional managers over the nurseries.
 In this way, the nurseries are all managed in a similiar fashion, with everyone working from the same blueprint.

 The Meadows Farms niche is geared to the value-minded consumer, priced well below the local independent garden centers.
 From the beginning, Meadows determined there were several areas where he could outpace his competitors.
 In addition to his "Best Price" policy, he provides the types of service that doesn't cost extra - informative signs, pictures, information handouts, carts, and teenagers to help load the cars.
 His appreciation for each and every customer is demonstrated in his requirement that each be thanked four times (by the personnel involved in the transaction as well as driving past a "Thank-You" sign as they leave the nursery).